cbcrg/tcoffee/docs/tcoffee_quickstart.rst

-This will output two files:
+This will output three files:

 ::

-  sample_seq1.aln: your Multiple Sequence Alignment (MSA)
+  sample_seq1.aln: your Multiple Sequence Alignment (Clustal format by default)

   sample_seq1.dnd: The Guide tree (Newick format)

+  sample_seq1.html: The color coded MSA according to T-Coffee consistency color scheme (html)

-.. warning:: IMPORTANT: In theory nucleic acids should be automatically detected and the default methods should be adapted appropriately.
-However, sometimes this may fail, either because the sequences are too short or contain too many ambiguity codes.
+In principle, the type of the sequences should be automatically detected and the default methods should be adapted accordingly.
+However sometimes this may fail, either because the sequences are too short or contain too many ambiguity codes.
 When this happens, you are advised to explicitly set the type of your sequences using the flag -type.
-NOTE: the -mode=dna is not needed or supported anymore
+(Note: the flag -mode=dna is not needed or supported anymore).

 ::